elixir-tesla/tesla/guides/howtos/openapi-parameters.md

 ## Build the header module

-For `in: "header"`, define `Tesla.OpenAPI.HeaderParam` metadata once and use `Tesla.OpenAPI.HeaderParams` to convert request values to raw header tuples:
+For `in: "header"`, expose `Tesla.OpenAPI.HeaderParam` metadata and convert the request struct into the value map used by `Tesla.OpenAPI.HeaderParams`:

 ```elixir
 defmodule MyApi.Operation.GetItem.Header do